-How to create a tool?
+How to Create a Tool

 type BaseTool interface {